 - United States Entrepreneurial Assessment, 2004.

 Keep in mind that data sets may also be located in the topical areas of this guide.
-For more information take a look at the How to Find Numeric Data research guide.
+For more information take a look at the How to Find Data & Statistics research guide.